superduper-io/superduper/README.md

 - Massive overhaul of the docs
 - Revamped and modularized testing suite

-Leave a star to be informed of more exciting updates!
+⭐️ Leave a star to be informed of more exciting updates!

 ---
 ## What is SuperDuperDB?

-🔮 SuperDuperDB is not another database, it "super-dupers" your existing preferred database.
-SuperDuperDB is a general-purpose AI development and deployment framework for integrating any AI models and APIs directly with your existing data infrastructure, including real-time inference, model training and vector search.
+🔮 SuperDuperDB is a general-purpose AI development and deployment framework for integrating any AI models and APIs directly with your existing data infrastructure, including real-time inference, model training and vector search.
+SuperDuperDB is not another database, it "super-dupers" your existing preferred database.

 SuperDuperDB eliminates the need for complex MLOps pipelines and specialized vector databases, enabling you to build end-to-end AI applications only using Python!